 Why Every Decision Starts to Feel Harder Than It Used To

-Decisions that once felt straightforward now take longer.
+Choices that once felt instinctive now take longer.

-Even small decisions can come with an unexpected sense of pressure.
+Even small decisions can carry an unexpected sense of pressure.

 The business still exists.